729149195/Gestalt_VIS_SVG/Readme.md

 # PatternSight: A Perceptual Grouping Effectiveness Assessment Approach for Graphical Patterns in Charts
 > This project is under continuous improvement.
 The last update was on July 14, 2025.
+During the optimization process, some model parameters may experience slight fluctuations.
 ## How to Run the Code

 ### Frontend Setup